 In Memorium: Eric McDonald (ECM41)

 On Aug.
-17, 2014, geocacher Eric McDonald (ECM41) was hiking to this cache before the Going APE mega-event, along with his 12yo daughter and best friend Hoovers69, when he had a heart attack.
+17, 2014, geocacher Eric McDonald (ECM41) was hiking to this cache before the Going APE mega-event, along with his 12yo daughter Kaylynn and best friend Hoovers69, when he had a heart attack.
 Despite more than an hour of CPR, Eric died on the trail before paramedics could reach him.
-Our condolences to his wife Carol and daughter KayLynn, his family, and his many friends.
-A Puyallup resident, Eric was only 43 and in good shape, and was at the Block Party the day before, so this was a huge shock.
-He will be greatly missed in the Puget Sound caching community.
+A Puyallup resident, Eric was only 43 and in good shape, and was at the Groundspeak Block Party the day before, so this was a huge shock.
+He is greatly missed in the Puget Sound caching community.

 Page views added Oct.
 4, 2012.
-This cache was placed in June 2000, so this counter doesn't begin to capture all the visitors to this page, but it's still fun to see:
+The cache was placed in June 2000, so this counter doesn't begin to capture all the visitors to this page, but it's still fun to see: